If you do not find the answer to your question here, please email our office at firstname.lastname@example.org or call 603-646-2215.

 A: The rest of your life is a long time and you will engage in a number of different occupations during your lifetime.
-Therefore, Career Services can help you focus on your more immediate circumstances – be it an internship, or other leave term activity; a temporary position upon graduation; or something to do between your undergraduate studies and graduate studies.
+Therefore, Center for Professional Development can help you focus on your more immediate circumstances – be it an internship, or other leave term activity; a temporary position upon graduation; or something to do between your undergraduate studies and graduate studies.
 We can help you take that life one step at a time.

 Q: Can I use the same cover letter over and over again?

 A: No. A customized cover letter is an essential component of your application.
 The letter is a persuasive piece that highlights why you would be a great employee.
-Use a variety of Career Services resources to research the field and the employer.
+Use a variety of Center for Professional Development resources to research the field and the employer.
 Use your findings to describe your unique experiences and the skills you have to contribute to the employer.